paul-nameless/gr/readme.md

 ## Auth

-At the moment the only way it works is by `HTTP credentials` auth: [https://gerrit.cloudlinux.com/settings/#HTTPCredentials](https://gerrit.cloudlinux.com/settings/#HTTPCredentials)
+Authentication done by `HTTP credentials`: [https://gerrit.cloudlinux.com/settings/#HTTPCredentials](https://gerrit.cloudlinux.com/settings/#HTTPCredentials)

-At first launch, `gr` will ask for user and password that you generated at bitbucket and write to `~/.config/gr/conf.py`.
-That's plain python file and you can use it to store information securely:
+At first launch, `gr` will ask for username and password that you generated at gerrit and write to `~/.config/gr/conf.py`.
+That's plain python file and you can use it however you want, e.g.:

 ```python
 import os